hal-9001-v/hal-9001-v.github.io/blog-posts/PathFindingPrinciples/Pathfinding-principles.md

 <br/>

-Keep in mind that in Unity, the X and Z axes are horizontal, while the Y axis is vertical.
+Keep in mind that when it comes to Unity, X and Z axis are horizontal. while Y is vertical.

-*What is a span?* A span is a vertical section of collision within horizontal (X, Z) coordinates.
-This means there can be multiple "spans" within a single "tile."
-From now on, we'll refer to a tile as a specific (X, Z) location, along with all its associated vertical spans (Y).
+*What is a span?* A span is a vertical colliding section in horzintal (X,Y)coordinates, so there can be many "spans" in a single "tile".
+From now on, let's call tile to a (X,Z) location, with all its (Y)vertical spans.

 <div class>
     <img src="blog-posts/PathfindingPrinciples/Tilescheme.png" class="rounded" width="600"/>